-Financial instruments are comprised of cash, other receivable, note receivable, accounts payable and accrued liabilities, lease liabilities and convertible debentures.
+Financial instruments are comprised of cash, accounts receivable and other receivables, note receivable, accounts payable and other payables, lease liabilities and convertible debentures.

 Cash

 Cash includes deposits held with Canadian chartered banks.
 Cash is measured at amortized cost.
 Interest earned is recorded in the statements of operations and comprehensive loss.